springfall2008/batpred/docs/what-does-predbat-do.md

 - **Grid** - Your electric supply outside the house
 - **Import** - Electricity drawn from the grid to be used in the home or to charge the battery
 - **Export** - Electricity from your home from the battery or solar which is sent to the grid
-- **Eco** - ECO Mode is when the battery covers the house load and charges from solar, to avoid importing or exporting.
+- **Demand** - Demand Mode is when the battery covers the house load and charges from solar, to avoid importing or exporting (some systems call this ECO Mode).
-- **Charge** - When your battery is charging, in Predbat this refers to force charge (from the grid).
+- **Charging** - When your battery is charging, in Predbat this refers to force charge (from the grid).
+- **Discharge** - The opposite of charge, when the battery is discharging.
-- **Discharge** - When your battery is discharging, in Predbat this refers to force discharge (or force export to grid).
+- **Exporting** - When your battery is force discharging to create an export, in Predbat this refers to force export.
-- **Discharge Limit** - When your battery is being force discharged (exported) the discharge limit is the % battery level where the discharge will stop if reached.
+- **Export Limit** - When your battery is being force exported the export limit is the % battery level where the discharge will stop if reached.
 - **PV** - Solar power that is generated in your home.
 Can also refer to a prediction of the solar for the day, by default is the 50% scenario (most likely generation).
 - **Inverter** - The box that converts DC energy from solar or from your battery into AC power for your home and the grid.
 The inverter also converts AC power from the grid into DC to charge a battery.